hashicorp/vault/website/source/docs/secrets/databases/oracle.html.md

 backend.
 This plugin generates database credentials dynamically based on configured roles for the Oracle database.

-The Oracle Database Plugin does not live in the core vault code and can be found at it's own github repository here: [hashicorp/vault-plugin-database-oracle](https://github.com/hashicorp/vault-plugin-database-oracle)
+The Oracle Database Plugin does not live in the core Vault code tree and can be found at its own git repository here: [hashicorp/vault-plugin-database-oracle](https://github.com/hashicorp/vault-plugin-database-oracle)

 See the [Database Backend](/docs/secrets/databases/index.html) docs for more information about setting up the Database Backend.